smart meters everything landlords should know

 You might also be interested in…

-One of the perks of smart meters is how they’ve simplified the process of switching energy suppliers.
+One of the perks of smart meters is how they seem to have simplified the process of switching energy suppliers.

-Thanks to advancements in technology and network infrastructure, your tenants can now switch providers more easily, without any interruption to energy readings or bill payments.
+Thanks to advancements in technology and network infrastructure, your tenants should be able to switch providers more easily, without any interruption to energy readings or bill payments.

 The data collected by smart meters is protected by law.
 They solely gather information concerning your property’s gas and electricity usage and the specific energy tariff in effect.